JudahFree/JudahFree/README.md

 - 👋 Hi, I’m @JudahFree
-- 👀 I’m interested in Coding and making apps
+- 👀 I’m interested in Full-Stack Development and UI/UX Design
-- 🌱 I’m currently learning Web Design/Development, Java, React
+- 🌱 I’m currently learning Web Design/Development, Ruby on Rails, React
-- 💞️ I’m looking to collaborate on nothing at the moment
+- 💞️ I’m looking to collaborate on Open Source applications!
-- 📫 How to reach me judahjfree@gmail.com
+- 📫 How to reach me: judahjfree@gmail.com

 <!---
 JudahFree/JudahFree is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.